 The S2 Course reflects the Experiences and Outcomes from Curriculum for Excellence in Social Studies, people place and the environment.
 The course is designed to promote active learning, thinking skills and problem solving in relevant contexts about our world.

 Assessment is an integral part of our teaching and learning process and we recognise that regular positive and constructive feedback is very important to help pupils progress.
-Pupil assessments range from short topic tests to extended written tasks, from project work to homework.
-Pupils are also encouraged to self-reflect and are given the opportunity throughout the year to assess their own progress and set their own targets.
+As a result, learners receive high-quality feedback to support their understanding of their progress in learning and what they need to do to improve.

 Recording & Reporting

 All pupil assessments are routinely graded and recorded by the teacher and the results are stored centrally, these results are used by staff to track the progress of the individuals and ensure that their needs are being met.
-Pupils also review their own attainment and are encourage to identify ways to improve their learning.
-Staff report formally to parents as per the school calendar.
+Pupils received written feedback and next seps as well as verbal feedback.
+Staff report formally to parents via Tracking Reports and at parent consultations as per the school calendar.